The Marketing Formula That Actually Works

 - Reputation and review management

-In simple terms, organic marketing is about convincing the robots (Google, Bing, etc.) that your website is relevant, trustworthy, and authoritative—so that they show it to more humans.
+In simple terms, organic marketing is about convincing the robots (Google, Bing, etc.) that your website is relevant, trustworthy, and authoritative Therefore they show it to more humans.

 We love SEO because it’s a long play.
 For clients in industries like home services, we often hear: